Domain 3 — Security Architecture and EngineeringRoss Anderson Matthew Green

 |Star property||No write down|

 - Monks read and believe what the chief priest gives them.
-They do not pay attention to pamphlets written by the villagers.
+They do not pay any attention to pamphlets written by the villagers.

 - Villagers should read and believe scriptures copied by the monks.
 They also should believe the less frequent publications from the chief priest.